jmj/jmj.github.com/_posts/2014-03-26-cobbler-and-windows.md

 This is a simple set of commands that winpeshl will execute to start up the windows shell.
 In this case, we're calling wpeinit, then a script, which will get our install started.
 Wpeinit is a WinPE utility that initializes the Windows PE environment, including, loading any drivers that have been added to your WinPE image.
 Now we'll need a couple of scripts to finish setting up our environment.

 Unfortunately, I do not know of a way to pass command line options into WinPE, so this is the one place that we'll need to hard code the host name of our cobbler server.
 There are a couple of pieces of information that will be needed to get our install going properly.
-These will each be performed in init.cmd.
-To keep things separated, lets put everything in %SYSTEMDRIVE%\local.  %SYSTEMDRIVE% is a windows environment variable that store the drive letter of the  partition that the windows system is on.
+These will be obtained in init.cmd.
+To keep things separated, lets put everything in %SYSTEMDRIVE%\local.  %SYSTEMDRIVE% is a windows environment variable that stores the drive letter of the  partition that the windows system is on.
 In WinPE, this is almost always X:, but to be safe, we'll use the env var.
 So let's create a local scripts directory:

     mkdir c:\winpe\mount\local